rodzanto/amazon-sagemaker-object-detection-railways/README.md

 **1. Dataset preparation**

 To perform the training of a Deep Learning model, it is important to have a large, high-quality and labeled dataset.
-The data labeling process can be done using [Amazon SageMaker Ground Truth](https://aws.amazon.com/sagemaker/groundtruth/) through its graphical interface or programmatically in the jupyter notebook.
+The data labeling process can be done using [Amazon SageMaker Ground Truth](https://aws.amazon.com/sagemaker/groundtruth/) through its graphical interface or programmatically in the Jupyter notebook.
 You can see SageMaker Ground Truth [labeling jobs examples](https://github.com/aws/amazon-sagemaker-examples/tree/master/ground_truth_labeling_jobs) on the AWS Github.

-The final results of the labeling job are the frames extracted from the videos (JPEG) and an output data file known as **augmented manifest file** which contains label data for each object that is sent to the labeling job and metadata about the label assigned to data objects.
+The final results of the labeling job are the frames extracted from the videos (JPEG) and an output data file known as **augmented manifest file**, which contains label data for each object that is sent to the labeling job and metadata about the label assigned to data objects.
 See [Amazon SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-data-output.html#sms-output-box) for specification on bounding box annotations.

 **2. Model training**

 For the training job, the following labs use the transfer learning technique, which allows to work with a pre-trained model that is adapted to the new needs and given data.

 As a result of the training job, a trained artifact model is obtained with the name of **model.tar.gz**.
-This file is stored in an S3 bucket.
+This file is stored in an Amazon S3 bucket.

 **3. Model deployment**